TiddoLangerak/jest-teardown/README.md

 # Motivation

-Out-of-the-box, `jest` provides us with some setup and teardown hooks.
-While the setup hooks are great, the teardown hooks are not so much.
+Out-of-the-box, `jest` provides us with some common setup and teardown hooks.
+While the setup hooks are great, the teardown hooks are ... less so.

-In a typical case, a teardown hook cleans up something that's being created in their corresponding setup hook.
+In a typical case, a teardown hook cleans up something that's been created in their matching setup hook.
-E.g. code in an `afterEach` cleans up `beforeEach`, and `afterAll` cleans up `beforeAll`.
+E.g. `afterEach` cleans up `beforeEach`, and `afterAll` cleans up `beforeAll`.
 This however creates an implicit coupling between the hooks, which causes unnecessary complexity and fragility in tests.
 To illustrate, let's take the example from [Jest's documentation](https://jestjs.io/docs/setup-teardown):